Good photos are the key to selling products. And these clever DIY product photography tips will make your life much easier.

-9. Use Gels For Speedlites
+9. Use Gels For Speedlights (Speedlites)

 10. Use Fishing Wire to Lift Small Products

-It’s made from transparent nylon or fluorocarbon, meaning it will not ruin your image.
-It is strong, durable and you can find it in any fishing or DIY store very cheap.
+Fishing wire is a product photographer’s best friend.
+It’s made from transparent nylon or fluorocarbon, so it will not ruin your image.
+It is durable, and you can find it for cheap in any fishing or craft store.

 Use it to lift objects from the base of your infinity curve or the plastic container you use as a lightbox.
 You can even use it in natural surroundings.
 Get creative and suspend the products from unusual angles and places!